 Preparing for that discharge should begin as soon as your loved one is admitted to the hospital so that you and your family can put together everything your loved one needs before they’re cleared.
 This can prevent frantic searching for professional care or prevent the mistakes that can come from heightened anxiety and stress.

-Knowing the specifics of your loved one’s post-discharge care, knowing your options, and working with the doctors and nursing staff to get a clear picture of their health ease the stress and anxiety of caring for a recently-hospitalized family member.
+Knowing the specifics of your loved one’s post-discharge care, knowing your options, and working with the doctors and nursing staff to get a clear picture of their health to ease the stress and anxiety of caring for a recently hospitalized family member.
 The best way to prevent something from going wrong is to know what might happen and how to prevent it before it ever does.

 By being prepared, you can be sure that your loved ones will receive the best care possible from you and the rest of their care team.
-Even better, they’ll feel better taken care of if they see you’re in control of their situation.
-Overall, everyone involved can breathe a little easier when the trickier aspects of care are given consideration in advance.
+Even better, they’ll feel better-taken care of if they see you’re in control of their situation.
+Overall, everyone involved can breathe a little easier when the trickier aspects of care are considered in advance.

-It’s important for caregivers to recognize that a hospitalization can frequently lead to increased care requirements that might last well beyond the hospital discharge or change the way they have to approach care going forward.
+Caregivers need to recognize that hospitalization can frequently lead to increased care requirements that might last well beyond the hospital discharge or change the way they approach care going forward.
 This can be a scary and difficult time for family caregivers, and those feelings are valid.
-Preparedness can provide stability and security to the caregiver and help them feel more confident in their own caregiving abilities and the health of their loved one.
+Preparedness can provide stability and security to the caregiver and help them feel more confident in their caregiving abilities and the health of their loved one.

 When loved ones require more care, it might be appropriate to consider a long-term solution, such as professional in-home care services.
 If you find yourself struggling to maintain a balance between full-time caregiving and your other responsibilities, DayBreak Adult Care is an in-home care service that can provide the post-discharge attention your loved ones need when you’re at work or otherwise dealing with the necessities of life.
 Above all, caregivers can make sure their loved ones receive the best care possible by being present when they can and being prepared to make the right care choices after a hospital discharge.